London Peace Prize

-Tom Wiseman ( Pictured with Prof Jim Haynes)Has supported alongside Charlie work with homeless from Edinburgh's street to Berlin.
+Tom Wiseman ( Pictured with Prof Jim Haynes, Paris)Has supported alongside Charlie work with homeless from Edinburgh's street to Berlin.

 Renata Nedela Trained as a lawyer has since become an actress with a verve and enthusiasm to involve others and participate.